Achievable logoAchievable logo

 Congruent triangles

-Two triangles are congruent when they match exactly in both shape and size.
-That means all corresponding sides and angles are equal.
+Two triangles are congruent when they match exactly in both shape and size - all corresponding sides and angles are equal.
+Recall that the three interior angles of any triangle sum to 180∘, which lets you find a missing angle whenever two are known.

-Checking all six parts works, but it’s usually faster to use one of the standard congruence tests:
+You could check all six parts, but it’s usually faster to use one of the standard congruence tests:

 • SSS: All three sides are equal.